Minnesota PFML 2026: Employer Deadlines, Rates & Registration Guide

 Minnesota PFML 2026 Deadline Calendar

-First Wage Report Due
+First Wage Report Submitted

-Q4 2025 wage report due (for employers who started collecting in 2025).
+Q4 2025 wage report was due for employers who started collecting in 2025.

-Q2 Private Plan Deadline
+Q2 Private Plan Deadline Passed

 First Premium Payment Due

 Q1 2026 premium payment due.
-Covers wages January 1 - March 31.
+Covers wages January 1 – March 31.
+Payment made through the Minnesota UI system at uimn.org.

 Q3 Private Plan Deadline

-Last day to apply for private plan exemption effective July 1.
+Last day to apply for private plan exemption effective July 1, 2026.

 Q2 Premium Payment Due

 Second quarterly premium due.
-Covers wages April 1 - June 30.
+Covers wages April 1 – June 30, 2026.

 Q3 Premium Payment Due

 Third quarterly premium due.
-Covers wages July 1 - September 30.
+Covers wages July 1 – September 30, 2026.

 Q4 Premium Payment Due